Introduction

 - Hadoop: Hadoop does not impose a specific data model.
 Instead, it can work with any data format, including structured, semi-structured, and unstructured data.
 However, Hadoop does not provide a built-in query language, so data processing requires custom programming using MapReduce or other processing frameworks.

-- MongoDB: MongoDB follows a schema-less data model, allowing data to be stored in flexible BSON documents.
+- MongoDB: MongoDB follows a schema-less data model, that stores data in flexible BSON documents.
 This schema-less nature simplifies data management and is particularly beneficial for projects with rapidly changing data structures.

 Querying and Processing: